dmikey/yobidashi/README.md

 yobidashi
 =========

 A Standalone Micro JavaScript Pub Sub Utility for the _Browser_.
+Helping you develop modular javascript with independece.

 * does not build or manage a que
 * subs need to be established to listen before pubs are emitted.